Dansby Swanson Preview, Player Props: Cubs vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Braves pitching staff paces the league.
+- The Braves pitching staff is second in the league with a collective 9.5 strikeouts per nine innings.

-- The Braves' 4.13 team ERA ranks 14th across all MLB pitching staffs.
+- The Braves have a 4.14 team ERA that ranks 14th across all MLB pitching staffs.

+- Braves pitchers combine to give up 180 home runs (1.1 per game), the 10th-fewest in the league.

-- The righty's last appearance was on Wednesday against the Philadelphia Phillies, when he went 3 2/3 innings, surrendering four earned runs while allowing three hits.
+- The right-hander last appeared in relief on Friday, when he tossed 3 1/3 innings against the Washington Nationals, allowing three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.